 BY PAKSY PLACKIS-CHENG

-Yuliya Mamontova shares the challenges of starting a vodka business in a male dominated industry, why she chose to work with artist Kareem Rashid for the bottle design, and how she produces responsibly.
+Yuliya Mamontova shares the challenges of starting a vodka business in a male dominated industry, why she chose to work with artist Karim Rashid for the bottle design, and how she produces responsibly.

 Yuliya grew up seeing her grandmother Anastasia make vodka to trade with the neighbors for chickens and supplies.
 Her grandaunt attempted to create a vodka business in the former Soviet Union during a time when a female vodka maker was not accepted.
 These women were the inspirations for Yuliya to start AnestasiA Vodka in the U.S.

 Yuliya, your grandparents were vodka producers and you are obviously experienced with the craft.
 But what was the most challenging step in founding Anesthesia Vodka?

 There were many challenging steps.
 This industry is for 99.99 percent a male dominated industry.
 Being a female entrepreneur in the vodka business and the alcohol business was quite challenging.
 You will get more attention as a young female entrepreneur but sometimes people would look at you in a skeptical way.

 I have gotten used to some of the questions I now take humorously, although in the beginning it was a bit offensive to me.
 Questions such as “Who signs the check?
 Who is really behind this?”
 Many people in the industry expect that there is a man running the business.